-Both are examples of a pair of servers connected through redundant fabrics to a single-engine PowerMax array with a pair of front-end I/O modules on each director.
-A multi-engine system has more directors and modules to spread across for redundancy.
+Both are examples of a pair of servers connected through redundant fabrics to a singleengine PowerMax array with a pair of front-end I/O modules on each director.
+A multiengine system has more directors and modules to spread across for redundancy.
 Each fabric has multiple connections to each director in the PowerMax.
 If a server loses connection to one fabric, it will have access to the PowerMax through the remaining fabric.
 Redundancy can be increased further if additional paths are configured from the servers to the fabrics and/or from the fabrics to the PowerMax.

 In the first example, each fabric connects to each front-end I/O module.
-If one of the front-end I/O modules were to fail, each server will have an equal number of paths remaining to each director and to each of the remaining I/O modules.
-In the event of a director failure, host connectivity remains available through the other director's front-end I/O modules.
+If one of the frontend I/O modules were to fail, each server will have an equal number of paths remaining to each director and to each of the remaining I/O modules.
+If a director failure occurs, host connectivity remains available through the other director's front-end I/O modules.
 Fabric A connects to the two high ports on each I/O modules, and Fabric B is connected to the two low ports.

-Figure 7 Each fabric connected to each I/O module
+Figure 7.
+Each fabric connected to each I/O module